apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 Create the Node_B task, which is mainly used to test and output the parameters passed by the upstream task Node_A.

+In the custom parameters, add an IN type value parameter and an output parameter.

 ![context-parameter02](../../../../img/new_ui/dev/parameter/context_parameter02.png)

 #### Create SQL tasks and use parameters

 When the SHELL task is completed, we can use the output passed upstream as the query object for the SQL.
 The id of the query is renamed to ID and is output as a parameter.

+In the custom parameters, add an `OUT` type `ID` parameter and an `IN` type `output` parameter.

 ![context-parameter03](../../../../img/new_ui/dev/parameter/context_parameter03.png)